matematiflo/matematiflo.github.io/HEGL/WiSe_2024_205/SeminarAnnouncement.md

 The constructive approach to mathematics is often reduced (quite misleadingly) to mathematics *without* the law of excluded middle (LEM), or without the axiom of choice (AC).
 It should instead be thought as a sum of algorithmic procedures for deriving proofs, which *may or may not* use LEM or AC.

-Conceptually, this is made possible by an interpretation of mathematical statements in a way that can be encoded on a computer (the famous *Curry-Howard correspondence* between propositions and types).
+Conceptually, this is made possible by an interpretation of mathematical statements in a way that can be encoded on a computer.
 Existential statements, in particular, should be formally interpreted in a constructive manner.

 To illustrate the constructive point of view, take for instance the following statement: